Bambade/bambade.github.io/_posts/2019-03-27-kaldi-tricks.md

 ### Using Kaldi vectors in Python

-Vectors such as i-vectors/x-vectors extracted using Kaldi can be used easily in Python.
+Vectors such as i-vectors/x-vectors extracted using Kaldi can be used easily in Python using `kaldi_io`.
+This package is made by [Karel Vesely](https://github.com/vesis84/kaldi-io-for-python) and can be installed using: `python -m pip --user install kaldi_io`.
 This may be useful for performing simple classification tasks or visualization purposes.
 We first write a Dataset loader class to read the vectors (Kaldi stores them as `ark` and `scp` files).

 ```python
 import kaldi_io